You are here: NPIC Home Page —> Pest Control Information —> Weed Control and Herbicides

 - Weed Information - University of California, Davis

-Selecting Herbicides
+Selecting Herbicides:

 - Weed Control Methods Handbook - Global Invasive Species Team

-- Choosing a Herbicide - Extension Infonet
+- Choosing the Right Herbicide - University of Tennessee Extension

 - Herbicide Mode-Of-Action Summary - Purdue University Extension